 The surface temperature cannot be maintained within maximum permissible limits if the bearing becomes too hot.
 The dust can ignite, resulting in an explosion.
-This can result in death, serious injury or material damage.
+This can result in death, serious injury, or material damage.

-- Always check the bearing temperature. - In addition to the current-dependent overload protection device located in the three phases of the connecting cable, we recommend that you also monitor the temperature rise in the motor with the aid of the temperature sensors built into the stator winding.
+- Always check the bearing temperatures. - In addition to the current-dependent overload protection device located in the three phases of the connecting cable, we recommend that you also monitor the temperature rise in the machine with the aid of the temperature sensors built into the stator winding. - You will find the alarm and shutdown temperatures in the Technical Data.